 Western Gun - Taito's Western Gun (1975), localized as Gun Fight in North America, was the first open-world video game.
 Western Gun had two cowboy gunslingers who freely roam across an environment littered with cacti and mountains while attempting to shoot each other.
 The North American version Gun Fight limited each player's movement to their own side of the screen, whereas Japan's original Western Gun allowed players to freely roam across anywhere on the screen.
 Gun Fight also reduced the scale of the environment, with mountains no longer being present.

-Rally-X - Rally-X, released by Namco in 1980, was the first scrolling open-world game, and the first open-world driving game, a distant ancestor of Grand Theft Auto.
+Rally-X - Rally-X, released by Namco in 1980, was the first scrolling, top-down open-world game, and the first open-world driving game, a distant ancestor of Grand Theft Auto.
 Rally-X featured a vehicle driving around a multi-scrolling game world, becoming the basis for Miami Vice (1986), which in turn became the basis for Grand Theft Auto (1997).

 Action RPGs - Rather than being limited to an indoor location, or using an overworld or hub world to connect areas, Courageous Perseus and Hydlide in 1984 introduced a fully interconnected outdoor open world that can be entirely traversed by foot, making them the first on-foot, fully-scaled, outdoor open-world games.
 Hydlide and Courageous Perseus inspired the continuous open-world designs in a number of later games, including Tritorn (1985), The Legend of Zelda (1986), Ys (1987), the Metal Gear series (1987 onwards), and Scalebound.